Sunday, October 2, 2016

 Summary: ‘Fimmerbrobico’ chrysanthemum, a newly cultivated garden mum variety by British breeder Peter Wain, has orange bronze ray florets in autumn.

-top perspective view of 3.5-month-old ‘Fimmerbrobico’ plant, grown indoors in a glass-covered greenhouse, during summer and autumn, in a 19-centimeter (-inch) container, De Lier, Netherlands; image included in patent application, filed Oct.
-11, 2014, with United States Patent and Trademark Office: Peter Wain, Public Domain, via U.S. Patent and Trademark Office
+top perspective view of 3.5-month-old ‘Fimmerbrobico’ plant, grown indoors in a glass-covered greenhouse, during summer and autumn, in a 19-centimeter (-inch) container, De Lier, Netherlands; image included in patent application, filed Saturday, Oct.
+11, 2014, as application number 14/121,733, with the United States Patent and Trademark Office (USPTO); United States Plant Patent No. US PP27,070; Date of Patent Aug.
+16, 2016: Peter Wain, Public Domain, via U.S. Patent and Trademark Office

 ‘Fimmerbrobico’ chrysanthemum, a newly cultivated variety of common garden chrysanthemum (Chrysanthemum x morifolium) by British breeder Peter Wain of Locks Heath, has orange bronze ray florets in autumn.